robertocirillo/mcp-bridge/docs/ARCHITECTURE_FLOW.md

 - **before_model**: runs on the user query (input) before calling the LLM.
 - **after_model**: runs on the LLM output before returning it to the client.

+For multimodal requests, `before_model` guardrails receive only the text associated with the request.
+Image content is forwarded untouched to the provider/model runtime.

 **Enablement rule (auto-enable):**

 - If the session creation request omits the `guardrails` field entirely, guardrails are **disabled** by default.